anttiviljami/product-engineer-manifesto/README.md

 <h1>Product Engineer Manifesto</h1>
 </div>

-We consider ourselves *Builders* first, software engineers second.
+We see ourselves first and foremost as Builders, with a strong foundation in software engineering.

 Our craft combines *Product Thinking* with technical execution.